akbarjorayev/aj-chalk-pkg/README.md

 # aj-colorize-pkg
-Bring color into Python command-line output with aj-colorize
+Bring color into Python CLI with aj-colorize